marcoonroad/marcoonroad.github.io/_posts/2017-02-21-Introduction-to-Capability-Concepts.md

 The Access Matrix is a table where columns are resources (i.e, _what_) and rows are subjects (i.e, _who_ -- in the classical literature they are called as domains).
 Every entry in this table denotes a resource privilege (i.e _how_) associated with given subject.
 The privileges enforce how a resource is manipulated by the subject.
-Also, subjects can't use no more privileges than the described in their associated set of privileges.
+Also, subjects cannot use more privileges than the described in their associated set of privileges.
 Below, an illustration of such Access
 Matrix with the most basic privileges (`read` and `write`):

 ![Lampson's Access Matrix]({{ site.baseurl }}/images/Introduction-to-Capability-Concepts/access-matrix.jpg)